 - Establish the communication rules between the employee and new hire – for example, use email? meetings? face to face?
 Explain how you prefer to communicate.

 - Highlights what’s in scope of the job and what isn’t giving real examples.
+For example, providing scope of services for the department, deliverables it provides and examples of the work the team does and doesn’t do.

 - Outlines required reporting, tools he/she will use and training required to achieve performance levels.
+Such as time management and billing capture.

 - Establishes regular updates to provide feedback and coaching – use specific examples with background, not “I heard this…or someone said…”.
 Use actual job activities and peoples names.
+Provide both positive feedback on work and areas requiring improvement and how to improve.

 Have feedback or stories to share?
 You can reach me at firstname.lastname@example.org